 After a long, cold and wet winter everything is starting to grow again.
 Getting it back in tip top shape can involve moss killing, weeding and regular mowing.

-At The Grass People we have a range of fertilisers that all do different things and can be used at different times of the year.
-Obviously at this time of year you want a fertiliser that is best used in spring/summer.
-Below we’ve written a simple guide that should help you choose the right fertiliser.
+At The Grass People, we have a range of fertilisers that all do different things and can be used at different times of the year.
+Obviously, at this time of year, you want a fertiliser best used in spring/summer.
+And we’ve written a simple guide to help you choose the right fertiliser.

 Knowing your NPK